-You simply have to insert the key extractor along the cutting side edge of a key taking care not to push the key further inside.
-While inside the hole, carefully push the pins down until the extractor slides in, then twist it and pull it out.
+Simply insert the key extractor along the cutting side edge of a key, taking care not to push the key further inside the lock.
+Carefully push the pins down until the extractor slides in, then twist to pull it out.

-Hook extractor is also another key extractor with which you hook the broken piece and pull it out.
+Hook extractors are another key extractor type, in which you hook the broken key to pull it out.

-A nose pliers can also be used, especially in cases where the broken piece is not so much inside the lock so that it can be grabbed.
-You can also use tweezers in place of pliers.
+A set of nose pliers can also be used, particularly if the broken piece is not lodged far within the lock.
+Tweezers can also be used in place of pliers, here.

-There is a lot of resemblance between this and the key extraction method.
-So long as you can get room enough to slide in the fluted edge of a paper clip, then it will be as good as working with a spiral extractor.
-On the other side, if you have a small jigsaw blade then you will use it as a hook extractor.
+This method shares much in common with the key extraction technique.
+As long as you can get enough room to slide in the fluted edge of a paper clip, it will be as effective as working with a spiral extractor.
+Likewise, if you have a small jigsaw blade, you can substitute it for a hook extractor as well.

-If you live in Newton you can call our locksmith Newton company for quick service.
+If you live in Newton, you can call our locksmith Newton company for a quick service.